LSEG-API-Samples/Article.RDP.Python.HTTP.UnitTest/README.md

 Modern applications also need to connect to other services like APIs, databases, data storage, etc. The unit testing needs to cover those modules too.
 This example project shows how to run unit test cases for a [Python](https://www.python.org/) application that performs HTTP REST operations which is the most basic task of today's application functionality.
 With unit testing, developers can verify if their code can connect and consume content via HTTP REST API in any code updates.

-The demo application uses a de-facto [Requests](https://requests.readthedocs.io/en/latest/) library to connect to the [Refinitiv Data Platform (RDP) APIs](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) as the example HTTP REST APIs and uses the Python built-in [unittest](https://docs.python.org/3.9/library/unittest.html) as a test framework.
+The demo application uses a de-facto [Requests](https://requests.readthedocs.io/en/latest/) library to connect to the [Delivery Platform (RDP) APIs](https://developers.lseg.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) (formerly known as Refinitiv Data Platform)as the example HTTP REST APIs and uses the Python built-in [unittest](https://docs.python.org/3.9/library/unittest.html) as a test framework.

 **Note**:
 This demo project is not cover all test cases for the HTTP operations and all RDP APIs services.
 It aims to give the readers an idea about how to unit test an application that makes an HTTP connection with Python only.